metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Seems the Chiefs defense has picked up quite a few of the Raiders tendencies on offense.

+The Chiefs know the Raiders' route tree about as well as the Raiders.

 ***

 ## Rams @ Cardinals